 |---|---|---|

-| Control | Full weight access, custom fine-tuning, on-premises deployment | API access only, limited customization |
+| Control | Weights available, self-hosting and fine-tuning possible, subject to license terms | API access only, limited customization |

 | Cost at scale | Lower marginal cost (your hardware, no per-token fees) | Higher marginal cost, but zero infrastructure overhead |

-| Data privacy | Data never leaves your infrastructure | Data sent to third-party API (even with processing agreements) |
+| Data privacy | Data can stay inside your infrastructure | Data is sent to a third-party API unless you use a dedicated deployment option |

 | Support | Community-driven; you own the debugging | Enterprise support, SLAs, uptime guarantees |